 Whilst Reiki does not replace veterinary or medical treatment, nor does it diagnose, it does still provide substantial medicinal benefits.
-From a Medicine perspective, Reiki helps to improve digestion, reduce stress, improve sleep, strengthen the immune system, relieve allergy and allergy symptoms, relieve pain, provide relief from arthritis, rheumatism and other debilitating conditions, delay the onset and progression of disease, promote detoxification, alleviate lethargy, energises and revitalises ageing beings, and it also supplements medical treatments by increasing its efficacy.
+From a Medicine perspective, Reiki can help to improve digestion, reduce stress, improve sleep, strengthen the immune system, relieve allergy and allergy symptoms, relieve pain, provide relief from arthritis, rheumatism and other debilitating conditions, delay the onset and progression of disease, promote detoxification, alleviate lethargy, energises and revitalises ageing beings, and it can also supplement medical treatment by increasing its efficacy.

-From a Bodywork perspective, Reiki helps to relax the muscles, increase vitality and stamina, balance energy, support the body's natural healing processes, accelerate healing, energises and revitalise ageing beings, and helps to relieve pain from muscular and joint conditions.
+From a Bodywork perspective, Reiki helps to relax the muscles, increase vitality and stamina, balance energy, support the body's natural healing processes, accelerate healing, energise and revitalise ageing beings, and help to relieve pain from muscular and joint conditions.

 From a Spiritual Integration perspective, Reiki helps to heal from past and current trauma.

 From a Psycho-Therapy perspective, Reiki helps to reduce behavioural challenges and aggression, relieve emotional trauma such as abuse, neglect and loss, promote relaxation, reduce stress, fear and anxiety, alleviate depression and soothe high strung and highly sensitive beings.

 In a Reiki session, the practitioner will channel Reiki healing energy and will pass that energy to the patient through their hands.
 When I'm treating a person, I will have the person lie on a table and that's where I will treat them.
 When I'm treating an animal, I have them lie down on any surface where they feel comfortable, for example, a bed, a couch or the floor.